Contemplating a bit of Uganda eco travel? Follow my journey to learn how to do it, where to go, and what you’ll see!

 The Lodge was built on expansive lakefront property, nestled into hills sloping down to a lake.
 Each hut is a short walk away from the main building, secluded in the lush greenery of the property.
 The huts are open and airy, with massive decks equipped with hammocks and lounge chairs ideal for watching the sunset over the lake.
 The beds are the stuff of fairytales, all draped in delicate canopies and complete with plush duvets and pillows.
 Reed woven baskets, mats, and wall hangings added a natural flair, unassuming and reflective of the natural beauty of the region.

-The lodge is sustained with an eye to environmentally-friendly policies, without trading in comfort in the process.
+This Uganda eco travel lodge is packed with environmentally-friendly policies, without trading in comfort in the process.
 Electric outlets and internet access are limited to the main lodge.
 Nights here are primarily lit by kerosene lamps, both inside and outside.
 Hot water for the showers is heated by log fires.

-Perhaps one of my best memories here are thanks to one local man I met in that community.
-He led me and a few other visitors on a tour of the local village, pointing out various crops, taking us to visit local schools, and explaining the names and uses of the rich vegetation surrounding us.
-I guess the reason I enjoyed this excursion so much is because it tied in everything I most love about Uganda – the people, their traditions, and their deep connection to natural world.
+In fact, one of my best memories here is thanks to one local man I met.
+He led me and a few other visitors on a tour of the local village, pointing out various crops.
+He took us to visit local schools, and explained the names and uses of the rich vegetation surrounding us.
+I guess the reason I enjoyed this excursion so much is because it tied in everything I most love about Uganda.
+In short, the people, their traditions, and their deep connection to natural world.

 - The Best Vegan Restaurants In Ibiza - March 5, 2023

 - WIN An Eco Friendly Table Setting By LIGA - March 4, 2023

 - Eluxe Horoscopes For March 2023 - March 1, 2023